gitter-badger/windsock/docs/api.md

 - otherwise `String`

-    An otherwise path to route when popstate or hashchange are emitted with an invalid path.
+    An otherwise path to route when popstate or hashchange are emitted with an invalid path or go is called with an unregistered path.

 ### `router.stop()`
 Removes the event listener on the window.
 Will throw an error if not listening, please check if started `router.started()`.

 ### `router.started()`
 Returns a boolean value indicating if the router has been started.

+### `router.reset()`
+Resets all the initial values of the router.

 # Store